It's always great to go back and remember how shiatsu works and why it's good for you!

-The red crosses - all the aches I was in when I'd 'done something', none bad enough to take pain killers, but I was aware that my body wasn't working smoothly, and it was sapping my energy - is this possibly how you're feeling?
+The red crosses - all the aches I felt when I'd done something, none bad enough to take pain killers, but I was aware that my body wasn't working smoothly, and it was sapping my energy - is this possibly how you're feeling?

-Could having seeing a chiro or osteo had the same result?
+Could having seeing a chiro or osteo have the same result?

 Could having a massage have the same result?

-See above answer, but a massage is relaxing; and so is shiatsu.
+See above answer, a massage is relaxing though; and so is shiatsu.